-The seat belt tensioners will not be triggered in the event of a light frontal, side or rear collision, if the vehicle overturns or in situations where no large forces act on the front. side or rear of the vehicle.
+The seat belt tensioners will not be triggered in the event of a light frontal, side or rear collision, if the vehicle overturns or in situations where no large forces act on the front, side or rear of the vehicle.

 - If the seat belt tensioners are triggered, a fine dust is produced.
 This is normal and it is not an indication of fire in the vehicle. - The relevant safety requirements must be observed when the vehicle or components of the system are scrapped.
-Specialised workshops are familiar with these regulations, which are also available to you.
+Specialised workshops are familiar • with these regulations and will be pleased to pass on the information to you. \blacksquare